google/ExoPlayer/docs/listening-to-player-events.md

 `onPlayerError(PlaybackException error)` in a registered `Player.Listener`.
 When a failure occurs, this method will be called immediately before the playback state transitions to `Player.STATE_IDLE`.
-Failed or stopped playbacks can be retried by calling `ExoPlayer.retry`.
+Failed or stopped playbacks can be retried by calling `ExoPlayer.prepare`.

 Note that some [`Player`][] implementations pass instances of subclasses of `PlaybackException` to provide additional information about the failure.
 For